Sidney was a bright, talented, engaging 18 year old general science student at the University of Victoria.

 Click the button for the province where you live or where you live or your child goes to school to generate a prewritten email addressed to the Premier and Ministers in your province asking them to mandate measures to protect

-Letter we’ve sent to all Premiers, Education Ministers, Health Ministers and Health Officials:
+Letter we’ve sent to all Premiers, Education Ministers, Health Ministers and Health Officials in Canada:

 Line items to be included in a pre-written email to your Premier: